Elizabeth Lane Elementary School

 - Math Proficiency Highest math proficiency (Top 5%)

-- Elizabeth Lane Elementary School's student population of 1,000 students has stayed relatively flat over five school years.
+- Elizabeth Lane Elementary School's student population of 1,088 students has grown by 17% over five school years.

 |Awards||Blue Ribbon School (2005)|

 |Students by Grade|

 - Elizabeth Lane Elementary School is ranked within the top 5% of all 2,555 schools in North Carolina (based off of combined math and reading proficiency testing data) for the 2016-17 school year.

 - The school's student:teacher ratio of 18:1 has stayed the same over five school years.